YingJames/ForceGraphGenerator/README.md

 3. Install the necessary dependencies: `npm install`

 ## Motivation for creating the project
-I wanted a tool that could visualize graphs more easily.
-It looks cool.
+I wanted a tool that could visualize graphs more easily since I haven't seen any tool that can do that, especially one that implements breadth-first search.
+Also, the physics is quit cool, even if it doesn't serve any real function.
+Hopefully you find this interesting because these features took a month to implement fully 😅.

+## Potential New Features
+* Allow user customization for styling node sizes and color scheme
+* Add depth-first traversal